-The Company holds a number of uncollateralised interest rate and inflation swaps with PFI counterparties.
-The valuation of these swaps includes a credit valuation adjustment (CVA), to reflect counterparty default risk.
+These swaps are not collateralised, meaning the Company is exposed to counterparty credit risk.
+The valuation of these swaps therefore includes a credit valuation adjustment ("CVA") to reflect counterparty default risk.
 The CVA is calculated with reference to a number of assumptions including likelihood of counterparty default, recovery in event of default and exposure to counterparty at time of default.